alces-software/flight-appliance-docs/docs/source/databasics/data_basics.rst

     Service address [s3.amazonaws.com]:
     alces storage configure: storage configuration complete

+.. note:: If using a Ceph filesystem with a RADOS-gateway, enter the hostname of your gateway service as the ``Service address`` configuration item.
+For Amazon S3 based storage, choose the default service address.

 When configuring a Dropbox account, the user is provided with a URL that must be copied and pasted into a browser session on their local client machine: